doerayme1224-bot/data_analytics_aug_notes/notes.md

     - git push
 Pushes changes to github (like riding the bus).
 6. create a new project folder in your google drive
+    - Put the data in a data repository, and use it from there (Like what I did by creating the *my_data* repository)
-    - create data folder
+    - create data folder (otional)
-    - paste data inside data folder
+    - paste data inside data folder (optional)
     - create google colab
 i'll Name it main because There will be different colabs, so when I name it main, I'll be able differentiate between them
 7. open file that you just created